 Learning how to get a grip on stress in its earliest stages is thus critical to minimizing your risk of disease.
 I’ll get more into some tips on how to do that shortly.
 But before we do, let’s take a closer look at some of the science that supports this working hypothesis, including one particular study we found that identifies a master “stress gene” that plays a major role in cancer metastasis.

-Our bodies contain a gene known as ATF3 that activates whenever our cells are presented with any type of stressor that threatens their homeostatic balance.
+Our bodies contain a gene known as ATF3 that is activated when our cells are exposed to any stressor that threatens their homeostatic balance.
 Should a given stressor be too strong that it threatens to permanently damage an otherwise healthy cell, ATF3 is programmed to send out a signal telling that cell to self-destruct.
 This is a completely normal process that occurs throughout the day, every day, inside our bodies.

 But the process isn’t foolproof, especially when too much stress and pre-existing cancer cells are involved.
 When stress becomes too much for the body to bear, roving cancer cells that would otherwise never get the chance to form into tumors gain the upper hand.
-Research shows that cancer cells can actually reprogram the way that ATF3 operates entirely, causing this gene to help malignant cells instead of healthy cells.
-This in turn can cause cancer cells to spread and grow and tumors to form.
+Research shows that cancer cells can reprogram ATF3 function, causing the gene to promote malignant cells rather than healthy ones.
+This, in turn, can cause cancer cells to spread and grow, and tumors to form.

-Keep in mind that our bodies already have more circulating cancer cells inside of them than many people think.
-Under normal circumstances this isn’t a big deal since the immune system is usually able to get rid of them before they have a chance to develop into masses, form their own blood supplies, and basically take over.
+Keep in mind that our bodies already have more circulating cancer cells than many people think.
+Under normal circumstances, this isn’t a big deal, since the immune system is usually able to eliminate them before they have a chance to develop into masses, form their own blood supply, and basically take over.
 But stress directly interferes with this process, causing it to go awry.

 “If your body does not help cancer cells, they cannot spread far,” says senior study author Tsonwin Hai, a professor of molecular and cellular biochemistry at Ohio State University, about this phenomenon.
 “So really, the rest of the cells in the body help cancer cells to move, to set up shop at distant sites.
 And one of the unifying themes here is stress.”

 What we find particularly fascinating about all this is that it just goes to show how damaging stress can be in terms of cancer progression and spread.
 The American Cancer Society (ACS) says that cancer metastasis is by and large the most significant challenge when it comes to gaining control over a diagnosis.
-Based on what we now know about the ATF3 gene suggests that stress is a much bigger deal in this regard than one might expect.
+Based on what we now know about the ATF3 gene, stress is a much bigger deal than one might expect.

 Another study published several years earlier arrived at similar findings.
 While emphasizing that there exists limited evidence to suggest an association between stress and the initiation of cancers, researchers from both Iowa and Texas were unable to deny that more than 30 years’ worth of epidemiological and clinical studies provide very strong evidence that chronic stress, as well as depression and social isolation, are indeed major factors in cancer progression and spread.